SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/remote-management/overview.md

 ## Common use cases

 * Monitoring error logs across multiple Apache servers.
-* Grouping collectors by environment (e.g., production, staging).
+* Grouping collectors by environment (for example, production, staging).
 * Expanding data collection for new services with minimal effort.
 * Simplifying migration from legacy monitoring solutions.